-Maybe you consider renewing your website hosting three months early since you’ll be struggling to find $350 when it’s due, but you likely brush that thought away as quickly as it came.
-Same with other things like your vehicle registration renewal, Christmas shopping, and the emergency car repairs you sense are lurking in the shadows.
+Maybe you consider renewing your website hosting three months early since you’ll be struggling to find $350 when it’s due, but then you don’t.
+Same with your vehicle registration renewal, Christmas shopping, and the emergency car repairs you sense are lurking in the shadows.

 So then you think about all of the things you’ve been absolutely needing to buy but have been too broke to get.
 You know, that new Erin Condren planner, Lucky handbag, and a replacement bottle of something or other from Sephora.
-It’s also been a while since you’ve swung by Starbucks, snagged a $15 bottle of wine (hey, that boxed stuff isn’t so bad…), or bought the shampoo your stylist recommends instead of the cheap 365 stuff at Whole Foods.
+It’s also been a while since you’ve swung by Starbucks, snagged a $15 bottle of wine (hey, that boxed stuff isn’t so bad…), or bought the $35 shampoo your stylist recommends instead of the cheap 365 stuff.

 And what happens next?

-That extra paycheck disappears, and you are in the same bind – if not worse – than you were before (except that now your hair smells divine – thanks, Aveda!).
+That extra paycheck disappears, and you are in the same bind – if not worse – as you were in before.
+Except that now your hair smells divine (thanks, Aveda!).

 Your end-of-month paycheck covers next month’s rent, but you have a couple of bills due before your first paycheck hits on the 12th.
 And then you’ll need to buy groceries.
 Oh wait – rent is $1,300!
 That means that only $200 remains to pay $350 worth of bills AND buy groceries.

 So, you evaluate your bills to determine which you’re going to have to pay late.
 Again.
 You live on beans and rice for five days straight as you tell your daughter that no, you can’t swing by the grocery store to buy bananas until Friday.
-And you feel like shit.
+And you feel like the biggest loser.

 Not that I would know…